arvindpereira/clover_hack_day/README.md

 # Robotic Self-checkout (hackathon project)

 This was one of the most fun hackathons I participated in.
 Built a line-busting robot using an ER-1, a Microsoft Kinect, and a Clover Mobile POS terminal.
 The robot would detect a line of people and then drive up to them offering them the option to do a self-checkout at the robot.
+The robot was using ROS, and perception was being done using PCL using the Kinect through an OpenNI driver.

 The hard part was building everything in a day.
 Cool thing was that it generally did what I was hoping it would.